g5ostXa/hyprarch2/README.md

 ## ⚙️ `Setup and installation`
 **Prerequisites:**
-- If you have not done so already, you need a fresh minimal [`Archlinux`](https://archlinux.org) installation.
+- If you have not done so already, you need a fresh, minimal [`Archlinux`](https://archlinux.org) installation.

 > [!IMPORTANT]
 > - If installing on bare metal, do not forget to _backup your current installation_ before proceeding.